 Say Hi To Hydrangeas

 After recently coming back from a business trip, I arrived home to the most breathtaking display.
 My hydrangeas were in full bloom, awaiting my arrival.
 Hydrangeas, because they bloom from summer all the way through to late fall, are wonderful as a cutting flower and prolific enough for continuous bouquets.
 (I have 12 varieties and over 40 of these plants, and often have to hand the flowers away by the armload!)
 Nothing is more striking than an abundant bouquet of any type of hydrangea.
 Their intense colors are true eye-candy.
-Plus, because the blooms vary in size and dimension you don't need many to fill a space.
+Plus, as the blooms vary in size and dimension you don't need many to fill a space.

 That said, get a hydrangea!
 But, I understand that, with all these different varieties available, you might feel intimidated at first.
 That's why I recommend the low-maintenance/big-impact ones.
 The Annabelle and Endless Summer varieties are great ways to start—they're no-fail.
 Some of my other favorites, discovered by me over the last few years, are the Oak Leaf and Blushing Bride; the latter is a variety of the Endless Summer but different color options.
 Plus, because they thrive in lots of sun—filtered sun is best—they can be put in areas of the garden where other plants might not do well.